arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/getting-started/getting-started.md

 Start the Arduino IDE and install the **nicla_mbed** core.
 If you need help with installing the core for the Nicla Sense ME, please refer to this [guide](/content/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_nicla/).

-Now we need to add the **Arduino_BHY2** library that contains the example sketch that we want, we can do this through the library manager in the Arduino IDE.
-After the library is installed you can access the example sketch directly through the IDE.
+Now you need to add the **Arduino_BHY2** library that contains the example sketch that you want.
+You can do this through the library manager in the Arduino IDE.
+After the library is installed, you can access the example sketch directly through the IDE.
 You can find the sketch in **File > Examples > Arduino_BHY2 > Standalone**.
-Now you can plug in your Nicla Sense ME and upload the sketch.
+At this point you can plug in your Nicla Sense ME and upload the sketch.

 ![Image of the example in list](assets/nicla-ide-example.png)